davidkesnr/biclustering/README.md

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-It’s evident in the plot that forest cover was generally higher across Europe at 3000BP relative to 100BP.
+It’s evident from the plot that forest cover was generally higher across Europe at 3000BP relative to 100BP.
 We also learn from this plot that the data covers a range of roughly 30-70 degrees north in latitude, and has a longitudinal range from 10 degrees west to about 43 degrees east.
-The climate data has the same data coverage.
+The climate datasets have the same data coverage and resolution, and are also expressed as anomalies relative to 100BP.

 ## Data preparation